 2. Dirty Evaporator Coils

 Over time, dirt and dust can accumulate on your evaporator coils.
 When mixed with moisture, this grime becomes a mold magnet.
 Not only does it cause odors, but it can also reduce your system’s efficiency and lifespan.
-It’s a hidden issue that can lead to bigger problems down the road if ignored.
+It’s a hidden issue that can lead to requiring AC repairs down the road if ignored.

 3. Mold in the Ductwork